What to Wear for Portraits

 CHOOSING COLORS

 It does matters what you wear in my type of photography.
 If you are drawn to my work, it’s because I have a sophisticated and contemporary feel.
 Opting for clean, uncluttered clothing in neutral tones like oatmeal, beige, gray, taupe, ivory, cream, off-white, charcoal, khaki, sand, or slate colors helps to draw attention to the subject's features and expressions without distraction.
 Floral print dresses are also a great option.
-Jewel tones are translate beautifully to film, colors like: emerald green, sapphire blue, amethyst purple, topaz yellow, and aquamarine blue.
+Jewel tones also translate beautifully to film, colors like: emerald green, sapphire blue, amethyst purple, topaz yellow, and aquamarine blue.

 Choose SOLID colors, they will help bring all the attention to your faces and let the eye focus on the way you feel.
 Pops of color can be added in your jewelry, scarves, or painted nails.